infolektuell/gradle-jextract/README.md

 This plugin enables developing Java code that makes use of native libraries using the new [Foreign Function & Memory API][ffm].
 FFM API can be considered as a more modern and secure alternative to JNI for native access in Java.
-The plugin generates Java bindings for native libraries using the FFM-related [Jextract] tool and makes them accessible in Gradle projects.
+The plugin generates Java bindings for native libraries using the FFM-related [Jextract] tool and makes them accessible in java compilation.

 ## Features